 Number 2: (SET CREATIVE GOALS FOR YOURSELF AND OTHERS)

 - But, wait?
 How do I set goals for other people when I can barely set them for myself? (scratches head).
 When you set goals for other people it reinforces your belief in them, and thus, their belief in themselves.
 On the same note, telling your goals to somebody makes you more likely to live up to them.
 Lest you’re later seen as a liar, loser, or worse, someone who just never did what they said they were going to.
 Yes, things change, goals change.
-I am actually supposed to write a blog every Monday, yet find my priorities out of whack at times, I will however never miss that Business & Growth blog for the week.
-(This is one of my personal creative goals).
+I am actually supposed to write a blog every week, yet find other priorities, (like writing and consulting clients) coming first at times.
+[This is one of my personal creative goals. ]

 - Find your passion